-In this paper, we presented the technical details of a Quadrotor system capable of exploring unstructured indoor areas, detecting and replacing a specific USB flash disk, without relying on any external navigation aids.
-The Quadrotor uses an off-the-shell base platform with various sensors onboard.
+In this paper, we presented the technical details of a quadrotor system capable of exploring unstructured indoor areas, detecting and replacing a specific USB flash disk, without relying on any external navigation aids.
+The quadrotor uses an off-the-shell base platform with various sensors onboard.
 Information provided by laser range finder, inertial measurement unit and ultrasonic altimeter are fused to form a self-navigation solution using Gmapping SLAM algorithm.
 Two visible light cameras are mounted on the vehicle, the frontward one is used to detect the target room, and the downward one is responsible for USB disk identification with a simple manipulator to replace it.
-A DH-Bug path planning algorithm is introduced to help the vehicle implementing obstacle avoidance.
+Two alternative path planning algorithms are introduced to help the vehicle implementing obstacle avoidance.
 Moreover, we design elaborate control architecture to ensure the stability and mitigation of vehicle uncertainties.

 So far, we have already finished SLAM and control architecture development, corresponding test and simulation are currently in progress.
-The Tsinghua Aerial Robotic Team intends to compete in the 2012 IARC competition with this vehicle.
+The Tsinghua Aerial Robotic Team intends to compete in the 2013 IARC competition with this vehicle.